-The course has been designed to develop awareness, skill, and confidence in the use of movement as it pertains to the acting process and the staging of productions.
-Students will participate in an exploration of their own bodies' expressive potential and will gain an awareness of the inner and outer connection between body, mind, and emotion.
+The course will build on the material covered in the Advanced Movement I class.
+The intention is to increase awareness, skill, and confidence in the use of movement as it pertains to the acting process and the staging of productions.
+Students will participate in an exploration of their own bodies' expressive potential and the inner and outer connection between body, mind and emotion.
+A greater focus will be placed on individual needs, achieving depth in artistic expression, and the development and physical life of the character.